Equimultiplicity in Hilbert-Kunz theory: Equimultiplicity theory

 \subsection{Localization and specialization}

-It is time study what happens to Hilbert-Kunz multiplicity after localization and specialization.
-We will show that localization works pretty generally and establish a Bertini-type theorem for specialization.
+It is time to study what happens to Hilbert--Kunz multiplicity after localization and specialization.
+We will show that localization works under mild assumptions and establish a Bertini-type theorem for specialization.
 As a corollary, we will recover condition (c) of Theorem~\ref{HS equimultiple}.

-Localization of Hilbert-Kunz multiplicity is a direct consequence of the colon capturing property.
+Localization of Hilbert--Kunz multiplicity is a direct consequence of the colon capturing property.

-\begin{proposition} Let $(R, \mf m)$ be a formally unmixed local ring with a test a locally stable test element $c$ or an excellent locally equidimensional local ring.
-Let $I$ be a Hilbert-Kunz equimultiple ideal and $Q$ be a prime ideal containing $I$.
-Then $IR_Q$ is still Hilbert-Kunz equimultiple. \end{proposition} \begin{proof} Let $x_1, \ldots, x_n$ be a part of a system of parameters modulo $I$ that descends to a system of parameters in $R_Q$ modulo $IR_Q$.
-By the colon capturing property in $R$ (Corollary~\ref{excellent capture}, Theorem~\ref{HK equimultiple}), for all $i$ $x_{i + 1}$ is not a zerodivisor modulo $(\frq{(I, x_1, \ldots, x_i)})^*R_Q$.
-Hence, by Lemma~\ref{tc nzd}, $x_{i+1}$ is a regular element modulo $(\frq{(I, x_1, \ldots, x_i)}R_Q)^*$.
-Thus $IR_Q$ is Hilbert-Kunz equimultiple. \end{proof}
+\begin{proposition} Let $(R, \mf m)$ be a formally unmixed local ring with a locally stable test element $c$ or an excellent locally equidimensional local ring.
+Let $I$ be a Hilbert--Kunz equimultiple ideal and $\mf p$ be a prime ideal containing $I$.
+Then $IR_\mf p$ is still Hilbert--Kunz equimultiple. \end{proposition} \begin{proof} Let $x_1, \ldots, x_n$ be a part of a system of parameters modulo $I$ that descends to a system of parameters in $R_\mf p$ modulo $IR_\mf p$.
+By the colon capturing property in $R$ (Corollary~\ref{excellent capture}, Theorem~\ref{HK equimultiple}), for all $i$, $x_{i + 1}$ is not a zerodivisor modulo $(\frq{(I, x_1, \ldots, x_i)})^*R_\mf p$.
+Hence, by Lemma~\ref{tc nzd}, $x_{i+1}$ is a regular element modulo $(\frq{(I, x_1, \ldots, x_i)}R_\mf p)^*$.
+Thus $IR_\mf p$ is Hilbert--Kunz equimultiple. \end{proof}

 Now we turn our attention to specialization.
-Let us recall a slight generalization of a result of Kunz (\cite[Proposition~3.2]{Kunz2},\cite[Proposition~2.13]{WatanabeYoshida}).
+Let us recall a slight generalization of a result of Kunz (\cite[Proposition~3.2]{Kunz2}, \cite[Proposition~2.13]{WatanabeYoshida}).

 \begin{proposition} Let $(R, \mf m)$ be a local ring and let $x$ be an element of a system of parameters.
 Then $\ehk(I) \leq \ehk(IR/(x))$. \end{proposition}